opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 ## TypeScript: optional static typing for JavaScript

-[TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that provides features such as optional static typing, classes, interfaces and generics.
-The goal of TypeScript is to help catch mistakes early through a type system and to make JavaScript development more efficient.
+[TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that provides features such as optional static typing, classes, interfaces, and generics.
+The goal of TypeScript is to help catch mistakes early through its type system and make JavaScript development more efficient.
 One of the big benefits is enabling IDEs to provide a richer environment for spotting common errors as you type the code.

 Best of all, JavaScript code is valid TypeScript code; TypeScript is a superset of JavaScript.
-You can just rename most of your .js files to .ts files and they will just work.
+You can rename most of your .js files to .ts files and they will just work.

-Moreover, our TypeScript code will be able to run everywhere JavaScript can run.
+Our TypeScript code will be able to run everywhere JavaScript can run.
 How is that possible?
 TypeScript "transpiles" our code to vainilla JavaScript.
-That means that it reads TypeScript code and produces the equivalent JavaScript code.
+That means that it parses TypeScript code and produces the equivalent vanilla JavaScript code for browsers to run.

-> If you are curious about how TypeScript transpiles our code to JavaScript you can have a look at the [TypeScript Playground](https://www.typescriptlang.org/play/?target=1&e=4#example/hello-world)
+Note: If you are curious about how TypeScript transpiles our code to JavaScript you can have a look at the [TypeScript Playground](https://www.typescriptlang.org/play/?target=1&e=4#example/hello-world)

 First class TypeScript support has been Svelte's most requested feature for quite some time.
 Thanks to the hard work of the Svelte team, together with many contributors, we have an [official solution](https://svelte.dev/blog/svelte-and-typescript) ready to be put to the test.
 In this section we'll show you how to setup a Svelte project With TypeScript support to give it a try.

 ## Why TypeScript?

-In the last years TypeScript has seen enormous growth.
-From last year's [github octoverse report](https://octoverse.github.com/) wee see that TypeScript is the [7th most used ](https://octoverse.github.com/#top-languages-over-time) and the [5th fastest growing](https://octoverse.github.com/#fastest-growing-languages) language in github.
+Recently TypeScript has seen enormous growth.
+From last year's [GitHub octoverse report](https://octoverse.github.com/) we can see that TypeScript is the [7th most used](https://octoverse.github.com/#top-languages-over-time) and [5th fastest growing](https://octoverse.github.com/#fastest-growing-languages) language used on GitHub.
 According to [StackOverflow's annual Developer Survey](https://insights.stackoverflow.com/survey/2019#overview) it is the [third most loved language](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted), right behind Rust and Python.

-So TypeScript is going thru a great phase of adoption.
-But, as usual, there are tradeoffs.
+So TypeScript is going through a great phase of adoption.

-Among the pros we may mention:
+TypeScript's main advantages are:

-- Early spotted bugs: thanks to the compiler checking types at compile time
+- Early spotted bugs: The compiler checks types at compile time and provides error reporting.
-- Readability: static typing gives the code more structure, making it self-documented and more readable.
+- Readability: Static typing gives the code more structure, making it self-documenting and more readable.
-- Rich IDE support: type information allows code editors and IDEs to offer features like code navigation, autocompletion and smarter hints.
+- Rich IDE support: Type information allows code editors and IDEs to offer features like code navigation, autocompletion, and smarter hints.
-- Safer refactoring: types allows IDEs to know more about your code, and assist you while refactoring large portions of your code base.
+- Safer refactoring: Types allows IDEs to know more about your code, and assist you while refactoring large portions of your code base.
-- Type inference: which allows to take advantage of many TypeScript features without even having to declare the variables types.
+- Type inference: Enables you to take advantage of many TypeScript features even without declaring variable types.
-- Availability of new and future JavaScript features: TypeScript transpiles many recent [ES6 features](http://es6-features.org/) to plain JavaScript, allowing you to use them event even in platforms that don't support them natively yet.
+- Availability of new and future JavaScript features: TypeScript transpiles many recent [ES6 features](http://es6-features.org/) to plain old-school JavaScript, allowing you to use them even on user-agents that don't support them natively yet.

-TypeScript comes also with its own problems:
+TypeScript also has some disadvantages:

-- Not true static typing: types are only checked at compile time, they are even removed from the generated code.
+- Not true static typing: Types are only checked at compile time, and they are removed from the generated code.
-- Steep learning curve: even though TypeScript is a superset of JavaScript and not a completely new language, there is a considerable learning curve, specially if you have no experience at all with static languages like Java or C#.
+- Steep learning curve: Even though TypeScript is a superset of JavaScript and not a completely new language, there is a considerable learning curve, especially if you have no experience at all with static languages like Java or C#.
-- More code: you have to write, and maintain more code.
+- More code: You have to write and maintain more code.
-- No replacement for automatic tests: even though types might help you catch several bugs, that is no replacement at all for a comprehensive suite of automated test.
+- No replacement for automatic tests: Even though types might help you catch several bugs, TypeScript is not a true replacement for a comprehensive suite of automated tests.
-- Boiler plate code: working with types, classes, interfaces and generics, can lead to over-engineered code bases.
+- Boiler plate code: Working with types, classes, interfaces, and generics can lead to over-engineered code bases.

 There seems to be a broad consensus that TypeScript is particularly well suited for large-scale projects, with many developers working on the same code base.
 And it is indeed being used by several large-scale projects, like Angular 2, Vue 3, Ionic, Visual Studio Code, Jest and even the Svelte compiler.
 Nevertheless, some developers prefer to use it even on small projects like the one we are developing.

 In the end, it's your decision.
-In the following sections we hope to give you more elements to make up your mind about it.
+In the following sections we hope to give you more evidence to make up your mind about it.

 ## Creating a Svelte TypeScript project from scratch